We've been featured in:

 • A scan organised to diagnose lung cancer was carried out incorrectly, resulting in you not being referred for further testing and your cancer going undiagnosed.
 This cancer misdiagnosis meant it was detected much later, by which time it had spread to other organs.

 In a case of misdiagnosis, your medical records can help with proving medical negligence.
-You have the right to request copies of your medical records.
+You have the right to request copies of your GP health records.

 If you are unsure how to gather evidence in support of your case, you can call our team.
 They may be able to connect you with a solicitor from our panel, if they find your case is valid.